 OSPRI claims there’s no health risk when using this area as long as you follow the instructions.

-thisquality understands that, in the media release, it states that it’s an offense to sell meat products that have been exposed to 1080.
+thisquality understands that, in the media release, it states that it’s an offence to sell meat products that have been exposed to 1080.
 Hunting can resume approximately four months following the control work.

 “Do not bring dogs into the area until the warning signs have been officially removed.
 Dogs are particularly susceptible to 1080.
 They must not be allowed access to bait or poisoned carcasses which remain toxic to dogs until they have fully decomposed.”